 A parenting plan is a document that says who will make decisions for a child and how those decisions will be made.
-This often happens in a custody case.
+This often happens in a parental responsibilities case.
+This used to be called a "custody" case, but this term is no longer used in Illinois.

 These are some things the parenting plan must include: